loopwerk/loopwerk.io/content/articles/2023-03-03-setting-up-debian-11.md

 Instead of having to type in a password when we log into the server, it is much nicer and safer to instead login using private keys, so let's set that up now.

-If you don't have SSH keys on your own computer yet, create them with the following command:
+If you don't have SSH keys on your own computer yet, create them with the following command **on your own computer, not on the server**:

 ```
 ssh-keygen -t ed25519 -C "your_email@domain.com"